phasorpy/phasorpy/docs/contributing.rst

     $ git add phasorpy/new_file.py
     $ git commit -a -m "Summarize changes in 50 characters or less"

-Please do not include binary data files in the repository.
+Please do not include binary data, or any files other than source code, documentation, or project settings in the repository.

 Create a pull request
 .....................